azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Extending AzSK Module/Readme.md

 6) Verifying that the added control works:

-1) Put the local AzSK into the target policy.For that run "iwr" that is echoed by Step-4 above.
+1) Put the local AzSK into the target policy.
+For that run "iwr" that is echoed by Step-4 above.

 2) Run grs for storage accounts and verify that the control is getting scanned: